The Public-Private Partnership Law Review: Thailand

 The Cabinet plays an important role in administering the principles of the particular PPP project, and in deciding the annual government budget for PPP projects.

-- give approval in principle to a project involving a private investment and the operation of a project;
+- give approval in principle to a project involving a private investment and the operation of the project;

 - consider and approve the principles of a partnership project; and